appikonda/learn-gitflow/index.md

-#Initiate Git Flow in Master
+##Initiate Git Flow in Master
- - Master branch
+ - Master branch - Update this line in remote merge 1 branch
+ - Test Remote Merge 1( Added this line in remote merge 1 branch)